Reference > WCAG1 Level A

 W820

-3.5: Use heading elements to convey structure
+CP 3.5: Use heading elements to convey structure

 Many assistive technologies provide navigation using headings, including skipping navigational links.
 If your document has any structure you should use heading markup to convey the structure of the content.
 Even a single header will make it easier for users.
 See HTML Techniques for WCAG 1.0.